 This is especially good for shorter, contemporary e-books without complex world building or for mid-series novellas where I know the world and the author’s style.

-Do you need a knowledgeable, friendly collaborator
+Do you need a knowledgeable, friendly collaborator on your journey toward publication?

 " Kate's work is excellent.
 She was extremely thorough in her edits, sending questions and suggestions with each version.
 She looked at the manuscript with fresh eyes and condensed, clarified, and reduced unnecessary verbiage while keeping Dr. Cooper's voice intact...
 I highly recommend Kate's professional editing skills for any type of manuscript."